jianpingliao1991/steedos.org/docs/formula/date.md

 ## Convert between date time and time

 The time data type value returned by function TIMEVALUE() is converted between date time and time.
-The format of the value is `“HH:MM:SS.MS”(hours:minutes:seconds.milliseconds)` value in 24-hour format and functions H/M/S/MS, HOUR(), MINUTE(),SECOND() and MILLISECOND() are valid parameters of TIMEVALUE().
+The format of the value is `"HH:MM:SS.MS"(hours:minutes:seconds.milliseconds)` value in 24-hour format and functions H/M/S/MS, HOUR(), MINUTE(),SECOND() and MILLISECOND() are valid parameters of TIMEVALUE().

 Use the TIMEVALUE(text) function to convert a text value, text type merge field or expression to a time type.
 For example, use `TIMEVALUE(LPAD(TEXT(HOUR(ClosedDate)), 2, "0") & ":" & LPAD(TEXT(MINUTE(ClosedDate)), 2, "0") & ":" & LPAD(TEXT(SECOND(ClosedDate)), 2, "0") & "." & LPAD(TEXT(MILLISECOND(ClosedDate)), 3, "0"))` to extract the time from the ClosedDate datetime value.